Streak on: Indians beat Orioles for 18th win in a row | New Country 923

-CLEVELAND (AP) — The Cleveland Indians stretched their franchise-record winning streak to 18 games, beating the Baltimore Orioles 3-2 Sunday night behind homers from Francisco Lindor and Roberto Perez.
+The Indians stretched their franchise-record winning streak to 18 games, beating the Baltimore Orioles 3-2 Sunday night behind homers from Lindor and Roberto Perez in the sixth inning.

 Cleveland’s streak is the longest in the majors since Oakland won 20 straight in 2002.
 The best run in baseball history belongs to the New York Giants, who had a 26-game streak in 1916, according to the Elias Sports Bureau.
 The Giants’ streak included a tie, which doesn’t count as a game in baseball.